oetiker/RrdGraphJS/README.md

 The `moveZoom` value  will show up in `{{zoom}}` while the chart is being moved.
 Causing a lower resolution (faster) chart to be rendered during animation operations.

+#### `autoUpdate`

+When the current time is in view on the chart, reload the chart automatically and shift it, so that it moves with the time.
+Default: `true`

 ### Methods